leshack/Hackthebox/Linux/Linux-Medium/Cronos/Cronos.md

 Nmap done: 1 IP address (1 host up) scanned in 30.95 seconds
 ```

-looking at the results  we find out that there is 3 ports open and its a `Ubuntu`and its running an `Apache server`.
+looking at the results  we find out that there are 3 ports open and its a `Ubuntu`and its running an `Apache server`.

 port[22]-ssh
 port[53]-dns